wltrimbl/UTK-MGRAST/lessons/trimble-NCBI-lesson.md

     idlist = [idtag.text for idtag in root.iter("Id")]

-At this point idlist is a list of strings that reflect the nuccore ids of the sequences we want.
+This makes idlist a list of strings of the nuccore ids of the sequences we want.

 To turn these id numbers into something useful, we need ESUMMARY.
 The following URL gives us the sequence name, the organism name, and some human-readable accession numbers for a nuccore id number 17893::